ExHammer/hammer-testbed/README.md

 the rate-limit is exceeded (5 requests in 60 seconds).

 See `lib/hammer_testbed/application.ex` to see how Hammer and the ETS backend are started.

+See `lib/hammer_testbed/web/controllers/page_controller` for an example of how to use the Hammer rate-limiter.

 ## Learn more